Skip to contents

 2. Store the data in a data_list

 All the data we’re working with will get stored in a single object called the data_list.
-The data_list is made by passing in each dataframe into the generate_data_list function, alongside information about the name of the dataframe, the broader source (referred to in this package as a “domain”) of information that dataframe comes from, and the type of variables that are stored inside that dataframe (can be continuous, discrete, ordinal, categorical, or mixed).
+The data_list is made by passing in each dataframe into the generate_data_list function, alongside information about the name of the dataframe, the broader source (referred to in this package as a “domain”) of information that dataframe comes from, and the type of features that are stored inside that dataframe (can be continuous, discrete, ordinal, categorical, or mixed).

 The data_list generation process also requires you to specify which column contains information about the ID of the patients.
 In this case, that information isn’t there, so we’ll have to add it ourselves.
 The added IDs span from 101 onwards (rather than from 1 onwards) purely for convenience: automatic sorting of patient names won’t result in patient 199 being placed before patient 2.